MrSaighnal/mrsaighnal.github.io/_posts/2019-04-26-bank-walkthrough.md

 {: .box-success}
 **Success:** User Owned.

-it's now time to have a real shell for managing our new system :-)
+it's now time to spawn real shell for managing our new system :-)

 let's get ready our computer for receving connections through **nc** using the command